raj-saxena/blog-site/content/blog/2020/Dataflow-Springboot-app-fails-to-run-when-dockerised/index.md

 Sharing this so that someone else working on something similar can save time and frustration.

 ### Conclusion
 * Computers and modern software are complex and hard.
 In the entire feat of integrating a mix of complex technologies like Vault, Kubernetes, BigQuery, Dataflow and the service logic itself, this little thing caused me the most pain.
+Parts that you think you understand well, can fail in unexpected ways when working together.
 * In the cloud-native environment with multiple moving parts, logs can sometimes be misleading.
 When that happens, it is important to inspect even the smallest things carefully.
 For most of the time, I suspected something around permissions and did a thorough inspection of roles and permissions.
 Taking a break and looking in a different direction helps.
 * I am sure there's a perfectly reasonable explanation of this.
 Maybe, it is even documented.
 But, I couldn't find it easily nor was the error obvious.
 Sharing such experiences is a good way of learning from each other without making the same mistakes.
 I have learnt and accepted that I don't know everything and it's fine.

-If you have made so far, please let me know what you think.
+_If you have made so far, please let me know what you think._